ruby-oauth/oauth-tty/README.md

 # OAuth::TTY

-A Command Line Interface for interacting with OAuth 1.0 services.
+A TTY Command Line Interface for interacting with OAuth 1.0 services.

 This library was written originally by [Thiago Pinto](https://github.com/thiagopintodev) in 2016 and bundled with the oauth gem.
 It was extracted into a separate library by [Peter Boling](https://railsbling.com) in 2022 as part of the move to a stable version 1.0 for the oauth gem.